adTori/two-teams-JS-group-assignment/README.md

 // create a pink change username button

-// when input of a new player is added to the li, the leave button + change team button + change username button + an input for a new username, will also be added
+// when the input of a new player is added, the leave button + change team button + rename button, will also be added

 // leave team when leave button is clicked

 // change team when change team button is clicked

-// change username of a player when button is clicked
+// change username of a player when rename button is clicked